 The Legal Services Agency Northern Ireland (LSANI) was created on 1 April 2015 as an executive agency within the Department of Justice upon the dissolution of the Northern Ireland Legal Services Commission.
 It is responsible for administering publicly funded legal services.
 The site has information for members of the public and practitioners.
 Information for the legal profession includes legislation and guidance, legal aid forms and circulars.
 Information for the public includes a link to the Law Society of Northern Ireland’s Solicitors Directory.

 The Legal Services Research Centre (LSRC), which was the independent research division of the Legal Services Commission, closed on 1 April 2013.
 Its publications, which have now been archived, can still be viewed via this site.

 This independent review, led by Lord Carter of Coles, looked at new methods for procuring legal services with legal aid.
 Information and documentation on the site (which is now archived) includes the full texts both of Lord Carter’s interim report, Procurement of criminal defence services: market-based reform, published February 2006, and of his final report, Legal aid: a market-based approach to reform, published 13 July 2006.

-Young Legal Aid Lawyers (YLAL) is a group of lawyers committed to practising in areas of law that have traditionally been publicly funded, with a membership including qualified junior lawyers, pupil barristers, trainee solicitors, students and paralegals.
+Young Legal Aid Lawyers (YLAL) is a group of lawyers committed to practising in England and Wales in areas of law that have traditionally been publicly funded.
+Its membership includes qualified junior lawyers, pupil barristers, trainee solicitors, students and paralegals.
 YLAL campaigns for a sustainable legal aid system, promotes diversity within the legal aid sector and the interests of new entrants to the profession, and provides a network for those beginning careers in the legal aid sector.
-The YLAL website includes information about the group, its subgroups and meetings, and also includes information about legal aid, responses to consultations, briefings, reports, and news.
+Its web site provides details of YLAL’s activities, and also includes information about legal aid, responses to consultations, briefings, reports, and news.